Shougo/ddc.vim/README.md

 # ddc.vim

-Note: It is still beta version.
-But it is almost stable.

 > Dark deno-powered completion framework for neovim/Vim8

 If you don't want to configure plugins, you don't have to use the plugin.
 It